progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--Each of the three commit objects points to one of the three snapshot trees you created.
 Oddly enough, you have a real Git history now that you can view with the `git log` command, if you run it on the last commit SHA-1:-->

 Jedes der drei Commit Objekte zeigt auf einen der drei Snapshopt Trees, die Du zuvor gespeichert hattest.
-Es mag dich überraschen, aber Du hast jetzt bereits eine vollständige Git Historie, die Du mit dem `git log` inspizieren kannst, indem Du den letzten Commit SHA-1 Hash angibst:
+Es mag Dich überraschen, aber Du hast jetzt bereits eine vollständige Git Historie, die Du mit dem `git log` inspizieren kannst, indem Du den letzten Commit SHA-1 Hash angibst:

 	$ git log --stat 1a410e
 	commit 1a410efbd13591db07496601ebc7a059dd55cfe9